floriankraemer/floriankraemer.github.io/_posts/Hexagonal-Architecture-and-DDD.markdown

 ## How does DDD fit into that?

-I personally do not consider the tactical aspect of DDD an architecture, it is just a pattern.
-In DDD, tactical patterns provide guidance on how to structure the domain model within a bounded context to effectively capture and represent the business domain.
+I personally do not consider the tactical aspect of DDD an architecture, it is just a "tactical" pattern.
+In DDD, tactical patterns provide guidance on how to structure the domain model within **a bounded context** to effectively capture and represent the business domain.
 These patterns include Aggregate, Entity, Value Object, Repository, and more.
+In what bigger picture you apply those patterns is up to you, it doesn't has to be a hexagonal architecture.

 ![DDD in the Hexagonal Architecture Diagram](/assets/diagrams/DDD-Hexagonal-Architecture.svg)